waigania13/carmen/docs/addresses.md

 This document assumes that you have already read the generic [Data Sources](./docs/data-sources.md) document.

-The document is broken into two sections, firstly the expected format of features within a given index, and secondly, useful configuration options to use when configuring and deploying an address index.

 ## Address Features

 Address features can encode one or all of several different types of address like data.